andrew-fowler/test-strategy/PITCHME.md

 @snap[east span-50 text-05]
 @ul[spaced]
 - So..
-- (normally) test counts are unit > small integration > large integration > system
+- test counts are unit > small integration > large integration > system
-- Where large-integration / system tests that do exist need to provide as much signal as possible
+- Where large-integration / system tests do exist they need to provide as much signal as possible
 @ulend
 @snapend